antoinemessager/abm-platform/README.md

 # abm-platform
-[In development] a platform for agent-based modelling, written in Juilia for an M Sc group project
+[In development] a platform for agent-based modelling, written in Julia, for a Bioinformatics M Sc group project.